Mayor Greg Peterson

 Terms on Council: 2016-2019

-Council Member Christina Alutto has spent much of her career in public service, and currently serves as the director of administration for the Solid Waste Authority of Central Ohio.
+Council Member Christina Alutto has spent much of her career in public service, and currently serves as the director of finance and administration for the Moritz College of Law at The Ohio State University.

 Alutto has served on several committees at Ohio State, including the University Staff Advisory Committee.
 She also is a member of the Fisher Alumni Board at The Ohio State University, as well as a guest speaker for the John Glenn School of Public Affairs.